jeremy-costello/factored-cognition/README.md

 - Question answering (with and without context)
 - Debate (including a judge)
 - Extracting title, authors, abstract, sections from PDFs
-- Answering questions based on a PDF.
+- Answering questions based on a PDF
+- Recursive amplification

 ## To Do
-- Amplification
 - Verifiers
 - Tool Use
 - Deduction